Resentment: What It Is and How to Get Through It

 Anger and resentment are often used interchangeably.
 Although they share a lot of similarities, they're two completely different emotions.
 And their causes are very different.

 According to psychotherapist and author Dan Mager, anger is an emotional response to a real or imaginary “wrong” or injustice.
-However, in many instances, people get angry simply because things don’t go the way they wanted it to.
+However, in many instances, people get angry simply because things don’t go the way they wanted them to.

 Resentment involves more choice.
 Dwelling on the event that made you feel negative emotions can increase resentment.
 And unlike anger, resentment can stem from an event that happened to you long, long ago.